tanlk99/duke/docs/README.md

 Sets the cache location to `new-cache-file.txt`.

 - `set archivePath new-archive-file.txt`<br>
-Sets the archive location to `new-cache-file.txt`.
+Sets the archive location to `new-archive-file.txt`.

 > Note: Paths are given relative to the root directory, i.e. the directory where the
 > JAR file is placed.